-- (6) Facilities must conduct the following work practice standards for cleaning materials: - (a) Keep cleaning materials and used shop towels in closed containers. - (b) Convey cleaning materials from 1 location to another in closed containers or pipes. - (7) Compliance with the emission limits specified in this rule must be based upon all of the following provisions, as applicable: - (a) Compliance with the emission limit specified in subrule (5)(a) or (b) of this rule must be based upon all inks, coatings, and adhesives that are used during each calendar month by using manufactures formulation data for pounds of material, pounds of solids, and volatile organic compounds in each product. - (b) Compliance with the overall reduction specified in subrule (5)(c) of this rule must be based upon all inks, coatings, and adhesives that are used during each month, calculated using methods described in R 336.2040(11). - (c) Compliance with the emission limit specified in subrule (4) of this rule must be determined as described in R 336.1624(5), (6) and (11). - (d) Sources demonstrating compliance with a control efficiency as required in subrule (5)(c) of this rule shall submit a stack testing protocol based on the conditions in (Reference the appropriate section in 1040 or 1041 for approval by the department. - (e) If more than 1 control option or limit listed in subrule (5) of this rule is used on a graphic arts line during a monthly averaging period, compliance must be determined separately for each option used and be based upon all inks, coatings, and adhesives used for each option during each monthly averaging period. - (8) A person that is responsible for the operation of a graphic arts line that is subject to this rule shall obtain current information, and keep records necessary, for a determination of compliance with this rule, as follows: - (a) For lines subject to subrule (5)(a) of this rule: - $\left(i\right)$ The volume fraction of volatile organic compounds in each ink, coating, and adhesive as applied, each month. - (ii) The pounds of solids as applied, each month.

-- (b) For lines subject to subrule (5)(b) of this rule: - (i) The volume fraction of volatile organic compounds in each ink, coating, or adhesive, as applied, each month. - (ii) The pounds of materials as applied, each month. - (c) For lines subject to subrule (5)(c) of this rule, follow requirements as described in R 336.2041(10)(d) and (e). - (d) For lines subject to subrule (4) of this rule, follow requirements as described in R 336.1624(4) and (12).
+- (a) Compliance with the emission limit specified in subrule (5)(a) or (b) of this rule must be based upon all inks, coatings, and adhesives that are used during each calendar month by using manufactures formulation data for pounds of material, pounds of solids, and volatile organic compounds in each product. - (b) Compliance with the overall reduction specified in subrule (5)(c) of this rule must be based upon all inks, coatings, and adhesives that are used during each month, calculated using methods described in R 336.2040(11). - (c) Compliance with the emission limit specified in subrule (4) of this rule must be determined as described in R 336.1624(5), (6) and (11). - (d) Sources demonstrating compliance with a control efficiency as required in subrule (5)(c) of this rule shall submit a stack testing protocol for approval by the department. - (e) If more than 1 control option or limit listed in subrule (5) of this rule is used on a graphic arts line during a monthly averaging period, compliance must be determined separately for each option used and be based upon all inks, coatings, and adhesives used for each option during each monthly averaging period. - (8) A person that is responsible for the operation of a graphic arts line shall obtain current information and keep records necessary for a determination of compliance with this rule, as follows: - (a) For lines subject to subrule (5)(a) of this rule: - (i) The volume fraction of volatile organic compounds in each ink, coating, and adhesive as applied, each month. - (ii) The pounds of solids as applied, each month. - (b) For lines subject to subrule (5)(b) of this rule: - (i) The volume fraction of volatile organic compounds in each ink, coating, or adhesive, as applied, each month. - (ii) The pounds of materials as applied, each month. - (c) For lines subject to subrule (5)(c) of this rule, follow requirements as described in R 336.2041(10)(d) and (e). - (d) For lines subject to subrule (4) of this rule, follow requirements as described in R 336.1624(4) and (12). - (e) For cleaning operations, maintain a record of all cleaning materials utilized and their volume fraction of volatile organic compounds on a monthly basis.
+When shop towels are properly stored and conveyed as required by subrule (6) of this rule, the affected source may use a retention factor from cleaning solutions of up to 50% for VOCs with a composite vapor pressure of no more than 10 mmHg at 20 degrees Celsius. - (f) For flexible package printing lines that are exempt as allowed by subrule (3) of this rule, keep adequate records of actual emission rates on a 12-month rolling average basis.